Adyen vs Braintree: The ultimate 2026 comparison guide for global payments

 The Airwallex Editorial Team

-In the Adyen vs Braintree debate, both platforms are strong contenders, but for different reasons.
+Adyen and Braintree are both popular payment platforms for Australian businesses looking to accept customer payments, but for different reasons.
 Adyen is built for enterprise-level global reach with full-stack acquiring and unified data.
 Braintree, a PayPal-owned platform, brings flexibility, strong PayPal support (Venmo not supported in Australia), and interchange-plus pricing for high-volume merchants.

 This comparison breaks down their strengths, fees, global reach, and integration experience.
-We’ll also show how Airwallex compares as a modern, global-first alternative that bridges the gap between flexibility and transparency.
+We’ll also show how Airwallex compares as a modern, global-first offering that offers wide currency acceptance, diverse payment options, and an all-in-one financial platform to support all aspects of your business’ financial needs.

 Key features: